Ajaxy/tinyspec/README.md

 MyModel {field1?, field2?: b}
 ```
 #### Strict Definition Adherence
-By default, requests can contain extra information that is not described in the definition.
+By default, objects may contain extra fields that are not specified in the model.
 If you need a strict adherence to the schema, add an exclamation mark (`!`) before the definitions, for example:
 ```
 MyModel !{field1, field2}
 ```